Most of us can admit to being scared of competitors at one time. If you haven’t, it’s coming!

 There have been millions of salons before us, and there will be billions after, so it’s time to start championing, not competing.
 Let’s look at how this relates to your spa.

 You’d have the monopoly, you could increase your prices at will.
-Your clients will hate you, but who cares, there will always be new clients.
+Your clients will hate you, but who cares, there will always others.
 You are the only option.

 Sounds like a nightmare, doesn’t it?
-Not at all what you wanted – your staff with no motivation, tired old salon and resenting clients.
+Not what you want- your staff with no motivation, tired old salon and bored, resenting clients.

-Another way of thinking is knowing that if you have no competition then that’s a worrying sign, especially if you’re recently opened.
+Another thing- knowing that if you have no competition is a worrying sign, especially if you’re recently opened.
 This potentially means there isn’t a market in your area.
 You could be in the wrong spot, too far from footfall, or there’s just not enough people interested.

-These 3 simple actions will have you using competition to your advantage, making you a competitive winner.
+These 3 actions will make you a competitive winner.

-3. Differentiate yourself.
+3. Differentiate.
 What can you do different to compete?
-Here are some ideas to stand out: better hours, more social media, easy booking options, add-on complimentary treatments, prettier uniforms, not-tested-on-animal products, locally made items, green policies, fresh flowers everywhere, gift bags, OAP nights, teenage days, transgender afternoons ….the list is endless.
+Here are some ideas to stand out: Better hours, more social media, easy booking options, add-on treatments, prettier uniforms, not-tested-on-animal products, locally made items, green policies, fresh flowers everywhere, gift bags, OAP nights, teenage days, transgender afternoons ….the list is endless.
 Anything that is different and/ or rare.
-This opportunity of rising above will not be lost on you as having competition will force you to think of new ideas, regularly.

-Your correct attitude and approach to your competitors is going to make lives easier, so go on, extend the hand of friendship today and revere each other’s existence in a generous and professional way.
-Have mutual respect to common goals, keeping the industry alive, interesting and fun in your area.
-Never let hate, jealousy or anxiety burn you up.
-Simply focus your energy on your clients instead.
+Your correct attitude and approach to your competitors is going to make lives easier, so revere each other’s existence in a generous and professional way.

 Please share and comment below.